GateraGael/Google-Research-Football-Environment-Experiment/ColabTutorial/colab_summary.md

 Step 100 Reward: 0.0000
 Steps: 139 Reward: 0.00
 ```

 Notice how after there is a print after the 100th step.
-Also the conclusion made earlier that the more steps taken the reward is less.
+Also the conclusion made earlier that the more steps taken the reward is less still holds.

 ## Trial #4
 Changed to print every 5 steps (first if statement in the while loop)